cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Each time a horrific or traumatizing event takes place, the Mind Attribute is attacked with a Terror Value.
 This is an opposing check.
+The Suit only rolls once for the entire encounter, and the result is used for all the characters involved.

 If the operative wins the check, he can shrug off the effects of terror.
 If he loses the check, he takes the Marks as damage from his Mental Endurance (MeE).
 Once the MeE hits zero, mental degradation